 The late founder of Crystal Cabin, Dutes Dutheil, summarized his knowledge of agates and stone collecting in the lush islands of Haida Gwaii, in a handbook entitled Agate Collecting with Dutes: Your Guide to Finding Agates in Haida Gwaii.

-Dutes Dutheil, who has called Haida Gwaii his home since 1970, was a local mineral collector, lapidary artist, goldsmith jeweller, and entrepreneur.
-His guide, delivered in 32 colourful pages, outlines everything you need to know to begin your search for local Agate in Haida Gwaii.
+Delivered in 32 colourful pages, this guide outlines everything you need to know to begin your search for local Agate in Haida Gwaii.
 You can expect to learn how to:

 - Prepare for your next beach combing adventure